GS-441524 Treatment Timeline Explained: What to Expect During FIP Treatment

 - 5 min read

 Feline Infectious Peritonitis (FIP) is a serious viral disease caused by a mutation of the feline coronavirus (FCoV).
 For many years, treatment options were limited and outcomes were poor.
-The introduction of GS-441524, an antiviral compound, has significantly changed how FIP can be managed in affected cats.
+The introduction of GS-441524, an antiviral compound, has significantly changed how FIP can be treated in affected cats.

 Understanding the GS-441524 treatment timeline helps cat owners follow progress objectively, recognise expected changes, and identify when additional veterinary input may be needed.
 While individual responses vary, most treatment protocols follow a structured 84-day (12-week) course.